dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase.rst

     dials.import tutorial-data/summed/C2sum_1*.cbf.gz

-The output just describes what the software understands of the images it was passed, in this case one sweep of data containing 720 images:
+The output just describes what the software understands of the images it was passed, in this case one sequence of data containing 720 images:

 .. dials_tutorial_include:: betalactamase/dials.import.log